4 Powerful Short Dramas To Enjoy If You’ve Completed Netflix

-Character studies focusing on individuals who at first seem moral and ordinary but who are in reality flawed or embittered by society, never fail to entertain.
-Travis Bickle, Walter White, The Narrator of Fight Club, and now Paige.
-Each character defies our expectations as they pursue their darkest, forbidden impulses and desires.
+Character studies focusing on individuals who initially seem moral and ordinary but are in reality flawed and embittered by society never cease to entertain.
+Whether Travis Bickle, Walter White, The Narrator of Fight Club, and now Paige, each character defies audience expectations whilst they pursue their darkest, forbidden impulses and desires.

 The narrative opens with a typical, mundane day for Paige.
 That is until she forms an unusual attraction with a caller named David (Alun Raglan).
-She proceeds to use his personal data to track him to his London home, set to begin a romantic affair.
+She proceeds to track him to his London home, set to begin a romantic affair.

 After discovering that David has a family, however, Paige tries to leave.
 Confronted with a near-sexual assault in response, Paige stabs David and leaves him for dead.

-The name of the company where Paige works is ‘Deus Insurance’, with ‘deus’ being the Latin word for ‘god’.
+The narrative could also read as a religious allegory for how everyday people are tempted to sin.
+The name of the company where Paige works is ‘Deus Insurance’, ‘Deus’ being the Latin word for ‘god’.
 The call centre’s foremost business concerns the financial legacy of the dead, acting as a form of purgatory for peoples’ journey between Earth and the afterlife.